 First, we incurred inventory adjustments related to inefficiencies we experienced in quality control and manufacturing process as we scaled the production of the new mattresses to meet higher than expected demand.
 Second, we experienced higher freight costs during the first quarter associated with the online launch of the new mattress model as we initially flat-packed the new models as opposed to rolling them to achieve our February launch date.

-Overall, it looks like Purple and its innovative mattress line is continuing to do well for itself.
+Overall, it looks like Purple and its innovative Purple and Purple Hybrid mattresses is continuing to do well for itself.
 It will be interesting to see how their overall success continues to pan out as the bed-in-a-box industry continues to grow.

 In Pearce’s words, he’s quite confident of their own growth: